-None at this time.
+None currently.

 See Adopt-A-Highway discussion under the Public Education and Outreach Program.

 All contracts required by the permit include project specific information and procedures to minimize storm water impacts.
 All projects include a special provision to restrict contractors' operations which might impact storm water discharge.